Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Permits or Licenses

 Since flying squirrels are technically native wild animals, some states may require you to have a permit.
-It’s imperative to the safety of yourself and the animal that you check local laws in your state before committing.
+It’s imperative for the safety of yourself and the animal that you check local laws in your state before committing to this pet.

 Flying squirrels work best in homes with people who have knowledge or experience with exotic pets.
 They work best for people over the age of 18 who can provide proper accommodations.
 Special permits and licenses might be necessary.